Agoric/documentation/smart-contracts-tutorial/first-contract.md

 export default guess37Contract.toString();
 ```

+(**note**: in a later version of the Agoric stack, importing the contract code to the contract host will be simpler than this manual manipulation of files)

 The contract is materialized by the source code of the `start` function.
 JavaScript makes it possible to retrieve the source code of a function by calling [toString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/toString) on the function